(Photo: That's me on Turdland Direct (5.10d). Photo by Mike.)

 Somehow over the years I have missed out on Elder Cleavage, a three-star classic.
 It is a great climb, with many challenges.

-The pitch one crux comes right off the ground, with a boulder problem up to a good hold, and then a stand-up move with no gear to get to a small stance beneath a shallow overhang.
+The pitch one crux comes right off the ground, with a boulder problem up to a good hold, and then a stand-up move with no gear to get to a small stance beneath a little overhang.

 Andy and I looked over the start cautiously.
 It appeared to be hard, and there was no way to be sure how the stand-up move would go without trying it.
 Eventually I decided to go for it.
 It went well enough.
 I negotiated these initial moves and then nervously placed a good Alien at the overhang.

 I was rattled by the tough start and it affected me later in the pitch.
-I completed the next set of moves up a shallow slot, feeling shaky, and then continued into the vertical arching crack that is the second crux section.
+I completed the next set of moves up a shallow slot, feeling shaky, and then continued into the vertical, arching crack that is the second crux section.
 After a tricky move to get established in the crack, I placed some gear under pressure and moved up to where the crack arched left.

 The next move was thin and when I didn't immediately find the way my nerves got the better of me.
 I threw in a piece and took a hang to get my head together.